-The UK Home Office require you to provide documents proving the following,
+The UK Home Office requires you to provide documents proving the following,

 Your intentions of visiting the UK.
-This is a common grounds of refusal when an Office considers your application.
+This is a common ground of refusal when an Office considers your application.

 Proof of your finances.
-It is important to provide evidences from you as well as your UK Sponsor if that is applicable.
+It is important to provide evidence from you as well as your UK Sponsor if that is applicable.

 Reasons to leave the UK.

 There are other requirements you would be required to cover.
-Speak to one our advisors on 0207 237 3388, or email us on email@example.com.
+Speak to one of our advisors on 0207 237 3388, or email us at firstname.lastname@example.org.